Rajpratik71/Mininet-wiki/MininetWalkthrough.md

 If a string appears later in the command with a node name, that node name is replaced by its IP address; this happened for h3.

-You should see !OpenFlow control traffic.
+You should see OpenFlow control traffic.
 The first host ARPs for the MAC address of the second, which causes a packet_in message to go to the controller.
 The controller then broadcasts a packet_out message to other ports on the switch (in this example, the only other data port).
 The second host sees the ARP request and sends a broadcast reply.
 This reply goes to the controller, which sends it to the first host and pushes down a flow entry.

 Now the first host knows the IP address of the second, and can send its ping via an ICMP Echo Request.
 This request, along with its corresponding reply from the second host, both go the controller and result in a flow entry pushed down (along with the actual packets getting sent out).